b3rnard0p/b3rnard0p/README.md

 ###

-<p align="center">As a Full Stack Developer with solid experience in Artificial Intelligence—focusing on developing automated agents using platforms like n8n—and extensive knowledge of APIs, I excel at efficiently integrating systems and tools, from front-end and back-end development to database design and infrastructure deployment.
+<p align="center">As a Full Stack Developer with I excel at efficiently integrating systems and tools, from front-end and back-end development to database design and infrastructure deployment.
 I'm constantly seeking new technologies to enhance software development, optimize processes, and deliver innovative, high-performance solutions.
 Below are some of the tools and technologies I'm familiar with.</p>

 ###